-- 4.11.
+4.11.
 It goes on to outline that, in order to promote lower car ownership levels, this can be supported by travel plan measures, high levels of accessibility to non-car modes of travel and amenities/facilities and comprehensive parking controls.
 A Framework Travel Plan was submitted as part of the outline application to support the sustainability credentials of the site and encourage non-car modes of travel.
-Detailed Travel Plans will be submitted with each reserved matters application setting out details to encourage travel by sustainable modes in accordance with the principles established in the aforementioned Framework Travel Plan. - 4.12.
-It should be noted that the design parameters set out within Principle 6 will be given due regard when the detailed layouts for each reserved matters application is brought forward, and has been considered in the design of this application.
+Detailed Travel Plans will be submitted with each reserved matters application setting out details to encourage travel by sustainable modes in accordance with the principles established in the aforementioned Framework Travel Plan.

+4.12.
+It should be noted that the design parameters set out within Principle 6 will be given due regard when the detailed layouts for each reserved matters application is brought forward.